oklahomer/p5-Facebook-OpenGraph/README.md

 ### `$fb->uri($path, \%query_param)`

-Returns URI object w/ the specified path and query parameter.
+Returns URI object with specified path and query parameter.
 If is\_beta returns true, the base url is https://graph.beta.facebook.com/ .
 Otherwise its base url is https://graph.facebook.com/ . `request()` automatically determines if it should use `uri()` or `video_uri()` based on target path and parameters so you won't use `uri()` or `video_uri()` directly as long as you are using requesting methods that are provided in this module.

 ### `$fb->video_uri($path, \%query_param)`

-Returns URI object w/ the specified path and query parameter.
+Returns URI object with specified path and query parameter.
 This should only be used when posting a video.

 ### `$fb->site_uri($path, \%query_param)`

-Returns URI object w/ the specified path and query parameter.
-It is mainly used to generate URL for auth dialog, but you could use this when redirecting users to your Facebook page, App's Canvas page or any location on facebook.com.
+Returns URI object with specified path and query parameter.
+It is mainly used to generate URL for Auth dialog, but you can still use this when redirecting users to your Facebook page, App's Canvas page or any location on facebook.com.

     my $fb = Facebook::OpenGraph->new(+{is_beta => 1});
     $c->redirect($fb->site_uri($path_to_canvas));